Pennsylvania State University: Research

 The university was one of the founding members of the Worldwide Universities Network (WUN), a partnership that includes 17 research-led universities in the United States, Asia, and Europe.
 The network provides funding, facilitates collaboration between universities, and coordinates exchanges of faculty members and graduate students among institutions.
 Former Penn State president Graham Spanier is a former vice-chair of the WUN.

-The Pennsylvania State University Libraries were ranked 14th among research libraries in North America in the 2003–2004 survey released by The Chronicle of Higher Education.
-The university's library system began with a 1,500-book library in Old Main.
+Pennsylvania State University Libraries were ranked 14th among research libraries in North America in the 2003–2004 survey released by The Chronicle of Higher Education.
+The university's library system began with a 1,500-book two-room library in Old Main, but moved to its own space – Carnegie Library (named after college trustee Andrew Carnegie) – ten years later.
 In 2009, its holdings had grown to 5.2 million volumes, in addition to 500,000 maps, five million microforms, and 180,000 films and videos.
 The university is a member of the Center for Research Libraries.

 The university's College of Information Sciences and Technology is the home of CiteSeerX, an open-access repository and search engine for scholarly publications.
 The university is also the host to the Radiation Science & Engineering Center, which houses the oldest operating university research reactor.
 Additionally, University Park houses the Graduate Program in Acoustics, the only freestanding acoustics program in the United States.
 The university also houses the Center for Medieval Studies, a program that was founded to research and study the European Middle Ages, and the Center for the Study of Higher Education (CSHE), one of the first centers established to research postsecondary education.
 It is a member of the CDIO Initiative, an international network of universities working to develop unique teaching methods in engineering.
+The university is also a member of the University Corporation for Atmospheric Research, an organization of hundreds of leading universities dedicated to researching atmosphere and climatology.